-England in the 11th century wave of migration that was set off by the Norman Conquest of 1066.
-The Karvil family lived in Northumberland.
-The name is taken from the family's place of residence prior to the Norman Conquest of England in 1066, in Carvile, Normandy.
+Karvil is a name that came to England in the 11th century wave of migration that was set off by the Norman Conquest of 1066.
+The Karvil family lived in Norfolk.
+The name is taken from the family's place of residence prior to the Norman Conquest of England in 1066, in Carville, Normandy.

 Early Origins of the Karvil family

 The surname Karvil was first found in Norfolk.

 "The gateway of the ancient Hall [of Wiggenhall] built by the Kerville family, is still remaining.
 The church is a stately structure in the later English style, with a square erabattled tower; the nave is lighted by clerestory windows, and there are a fine brass eagle, and an altar-tomb bearing the arms of the Kervilles and the Plowdens, with the effigies of a knight in armour, his lady, and two children."